polkaoscar/frostyterminal/README.md

 # FrostyTerminal

-A retro-styled terminal website featuring ASCII art and a unique message viewing interface.
+Imagine stumbling upon an abandoned computer terminal.
+It might be in a bunker.
+It could be in a dilapidated shed, deep in the forest.
+You turn on the computer.
+What message awaits?

 ## Features
-- Retro terminal aesthetic
-- Message viewing system
-- Random message generator
-- Responsive layout
+- Displays short messages
+- Simple navigation & a random button.

 ## Structure
-- `index.html`: Main entry point
+- `index.html`: Links to all messages.
-- `messages/`: Directory containing message HTML files
+- `messages/`: Contains messages as .html files
-- `style.css`: Main stylesheet
+- `style.css`
-- `generator.html`: Tool for creating new messages
+- `generator.html`: For making messages, if you don't feel like editing the files yourself.